preeti-me/A-Volumetric-Saliency-Guided-Image-Summarization-for-RGB-D-Indoor-Scene-Classification/README.md

 # Dataset
  You can download the NYU depth v2 dataset from https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html

+ GT folder contains the grountruth volumetric saliency maps for evaluation.

 # Code
 seg_as_newimg.m : extract each segment as a new image by masking and zero padding the original RGB image.